Magumeri

 Magumeri is a Local Government Area of Borno State, Nigeria.
 Its headquarters are in the town of Magumeri.

 It has an area of 4,856 km^{2} and a population of 140,231 at the 2006 census.

 The postal code of the area is 602.

 It is one of the sixteen LGAs that constitute the Borno Emirate, a traditional state located in Borno State, Nigeria.

+Climate/ Geography

+Magumeri LGA has an average temperature of 33 degrees Celsius and a total area of 4,856 square kilometers.
+Within the LGA, there is an average wind speed of 11 km/h and an estimated 800 mm of precipitation annually.